vanki2003/Dissertation/README.md

 *"It's that time of the degree"*

 # To-do
-- [ ] Summaries all papers into 1 paragraph
 - [ ] Write literature review for (10/11).
 Be sure to send it on that day

 # Outline/overview